What Does it Take to Be a Statistical Assistant?

 - Administrative Analyst

-In 2016, there was an estimated number of 11,800 jobs in the United States for Statistical Assistant.
+There were about 11,800 jobs for Statistical Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Statistical Assistant by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Statistical Assistant per year.

 The states with the most job growth for Statistical Assistant are Utah, Florida, and Arkansas.
 Watch out if you plan on working in Rhode Island, New Hampshire, or Mississippi.
 These states have the worst job growth for this type of profession.